Canon 750D vs SL2

 The side-by-side display below illustrates the physical size and weight of the Canon 750D and the Canon SL2.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 750D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably smaller (15 percent) than the Canon 750D.
 Moreover, the SL2 is markedly lighter (18 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the SL2 are weather-sealed.